 Percentage of Stocks Above 50-Day Moving Average

-This is a simple metric that tells us how many stocks (percentage of total) on the NYSE are above their 50-day moving average.
+This is a simple metric that tells us how many stocks (percentage of total) on the NYSE stocks are above their 50-day moving average.
 It is a crude metric of whether lots of stocks are in short-term uptrends or not.
-The NYSE lists stocks of varying sizes and from different industries, so it is a good metric of whether most stocks are in an uptrend or not.
+The NYSE lists stocks of varying sizes and from different industries, so it is a good metric of whether most/the typical stock is in an uptrend or not.

 Our odds of winning trades increases with more stocks in uptrends.
 If only a few stocks are in uptrends, unless your stock selection is absolutely perfect you’ll likely lose money.